History of the Riegersburg

 1571/1618

-Erasmus Baron of Stadl / Georg Christoph of Ursenpekh
+Erasmus Freiherr von Stadl / Georg Christoph von Ursenbeck

-From the Reichenburgs, the Riegersburg came by marriage in 1571 to Erasmus Freiherr von Stadl, who began to expand the upper castle.
-He sold the castle at the beginning of the Thirty Years' War in 1618 to Georg Christoph von Ursenpekh.
-This family is responsible for the inscription in the window pane of the knights' hall.
+Through marriage, Riegersburg passed from the Reichenburg family to Erasmus, Baron von Stadl, in 1571.
+He began expanding the upper castle.
+At the beginning of the Thirty Years’ War, in 1618, he sold the castle to Georg Christoph von Ursenbeck.
+This family is responsible for the inscription on the windowpane in the Knights’ Hall.

 1637